Tax Savings –

 - $2,500 for married persons filing separate federal tax returns

-- The earned income of the participant or participant’s spouse
+- The earned income of the employee or employee’s spouse

-When deciding on your annual contribution amount, you will what to keep in mind that:
+When deciding on an annual contribution amount, keep in mind that:

 - DCAP contribution amounts that are not claimed for reimbursement do not rollover to the next plan year, any unclaimed funds will be forfeited and applied toward the cost of administering the plan